 - Cannot be interrupted or reversed once confirmed.

-If you have questions or concerns about resetting Replication Keys, we encourage you to reach out to support before proceeding.
+If you have questions or concerns about resetting Replication Keys, reach out to support before proceeding.

 Replication Keys in database integrations can be reset at the integration or the table level.

-- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-sync for all tables in the integration.
+- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-replication for all tables in the integration.

-- At the table level, the reset will clear the replication key value AND queue a full re-sync for that table only.
+- At the table level, the reset will clear the replication key value AND queue a full re-replication for that table only.

 To reset Replication Keys, do the following: